Los Angeles Theft Attorney

 One legal defense is that you did not use either force or fear to take the vehicle.
 In order to be convicted of carjacking, the prosecution must prove that you attempted to take the vehicle through either force or fear/intimidation.

-Other possible legal defenses that may be used by your criminal defense lawyer include either consent, meaning you were first given consent by the victim to take the vehicle or another defense could be as simple as a possible case of mistaken identity where you were not the actual person who committed the crime, but was either there when the crime occurred and/or resemble the suspect.
+Other possible legal defenses that your criminal defense lawyer may use include either consent, meaning the victim first gave you consent to take the vehicle, or another defense could be as simple as a possible case of mistaken identity where you were not the actual person who committed the crime, but was either there when the crime occurred and resemble the suspect.

 Identity Theft - California Penal Code 530.5